Haplocanthosaurus: Discovery

 There are four known specimens of Haplocanthosaurus: one of H. delfsi, and three of H. priscus.
 Of these, the type of H. delfsi is the only one complete enough to mount.
 The mounted specimen of H. delfsi now stands in the Cleveland Museum of Natural History, albeit with a completely speculative replica skull, as the actual skull was not recovered.
 Present in stratigraphic zones 1, 2, and 4.
 Recently described specimens from a different region of the Morrison Formation were assigned to Haplocanthosaurus in 2014.
 The study describing them noted that Haplocanthosaurus is known for certain from at least four specimens, assigned to H. priscus (CM 572), H. utterbacki (=H. priscus; CM 879), H. delfsi (CMNH 10380), and H. sp.
 (MWC 8028).
 Up to seven additional specimens have been assigned to Haplocanthosaurus? or Haplocanthosauridae indet.
-One potential specimen has been nicknamed "Big Spine," for its discovery in Montana.
-It's been claimed to measure an incredible 110 ft long.
+One potential specimen has been nicknamed "Big Monty," for its discovery in Montana.
+It has been claimed to measure an incredible 110 ft long.
 However, much controversy surrounds the specimen and, as such, little is truly known about it.

 Description

 Haplocanthosaurus was one of the smallest sauropods of the Morrison.
 While some Morrison sauropods could reach lengths of over 20 meters (or over 66 feet), Haplocanthosaurus was smaller, reaching a total length of 14.8 meters (49 feet) and an estimated weight of 12.8 MT.

 Haplocanthosaurus is known from many elements, mostly of vertebra.
 In the middle and cervical caudals of Apatosaurus, Camarasaurus, Cetiosaurus and Haplocanthosaurus, the intraprezygapophyseal lamina is separate from the root of the neural canal by a vertical midline lamina.
 In the last few caudals and the most cranial dorsals, the lateral edge of the prezygapophyseal lamina becomes widened and roughened.
 Hatcher (1901) interpreted this as forming the attachment area for the muscles from which the scapular blade was suspended.

 The dorsoventrally elongate oval outlines are characteristic of Haplocanthosaurus with only Camarasaurus also possessing them.
 The parapophyses remaining as oval facets on the craniolateral margin, and the sacral spines 1-3 fused are also found in both Haplocanthosaurus and Camarasaurus.

-The Cetiosaurus specimen OUMNH J13695 has a low horizontal ridge on each of its lateral surfaces, creating a slightly subhexagonal transverse cross-section, and that feature is also seen on Cetiosauriscus, the anterior caudals of Haplocanthosaurus, and caudals 15-30 of Omeisaurus.
+The Cetiosaurus specimen OUMNH J13695 has a low horizontal ridge on each of its lateral surfaces, creating a slightly subhexagonal transverse cross-section, a feature also seen on Cetiosauriscus, the anterior caudals of Haplocanthosaurus, and caudals 15-30 of Omeisaurus.
 Also, the area around the periphery of each articular face is flattened, creating a ‘bevelled’ appearance, and also occurs in Haplocanthosaurus and Cetiosauriscus.